 For Christian parents it is perhaps both the easiest and most profound way to plant the pro-life seed, as the feast offers a rare opportunity to teach children about conception without addressing the reproductive act while also imparting the central Incarnational truth of the faith.
 Indeed, the traditional celebration of the Annunciation is an ideal time to introduce even the youngest children to the concept of life before birth, for the conception of Jesus by the Holy Spirit can be freely discussed with those who have not yet had the "facts of life" talk.
 This is especially important for instruction in faith-based schools, inasmuch as parents, including those who share the same religious and pro-life values, may differ on what age is appropriate to broach the subjects of procreation and abortion--even for the welcome purpose of teaching the sanctity of life.
 Just as the celebration of FirstDays roots children in the pro-life ethic before they even become aware of abortion, the celebration of Christ’s conception as the first day of His earthly life reveals the reality of prenatal existence to children too young for the biological explanation of natural conception.
 The topic of Christ’s supernatural conception is uniquely inclusive of all ages, and its inherently pro-life message makes it the perfect vehicle for sanctity-of-life lessons in Christian education, especially in the lower grades where extra sensitivity regarding age-appropriate content is required.
 The Christmas connection also makes Annunciation Day child-friendly--children look forward to and are eager to start the countdown to December 25--now they have a genuinely good reason to begin nine months in advance on March 25.
 Although the Incarnational conception of Jesus with its pro-life implications can be taught at any time, it is important to make the most of this opportune occasion on the feast day with which it is honored.

 There is an early tradition of March 25th as the possible date for Christ's conception--see Historical Background for details.
 As with the date of Christ’s birth, it cannot be verified by the standards of modern historians.
 But it is important to remember that even today with modern biological knowledge, the date of a conception is almost always an educated guess.
 That doesn’t dissuade pro-life parents from celebrating their children’s “First Days” nine months before their birthdays.
-The conventional wisdom is that the Feast of the Nativity (later known as Christmas) was set on December 25th to purify the pagan practices of the winter solstice, and that the March 25th feast was chosen based on this date.
-What matters is this relative date of March 25 occurring nine months before the celebration of His birth on December 25--it is here that we find the consistent reflection of the reality that Christ’s Incarnation was accomplished at his conception in Nazareth, and that conception is the beginning of every human life.
+The most widely promoted view is that the Feast of the Nativity (later known as Christmas) was set on December 25th to purify the pagan practices of the winter solstice, and that the March 25th feast was chosen based on this date.
+However there is an early tradition of the ancient church that teaches Christ was conceived on the date of His death, which was believed to be March 25, and that the December date for Christmas was decided based on that date -- St. Augustine refers to this in his writings from the early centuries of Christianity.
+Whether absolute or relative and regardless of which feast date came first, what matters is that we keep in mind the pregnancy-length interval -- that the feast of Christ's conception occurs nine months before the celebration of His birth on December 25 -- it is here that we find the consistent reflection of the reality that Christ’s Incarnation was accomplished at his conception in Nazareth, and that conception is the beginning of every human life.

 We should neither be surprised nor disturbed that the precise date of Christ’s birth would not have been seen as essential information in the New Testament era.
 The modern celebration of birthdays and need for documentation puts an emphasis on recording exact birth dates that had not been the norm throughout history and across cultures.
 Indeed it is not the norm in some countries today.
 Even if the exact date of Christ’s birth and conception could be determined, such absolute dates would have no more pro-life significance than the feast dates that were chosen.
-For in the early centuries of Christian history the date to celebrate Christ’s conception was wisely set at a pregnancy-length interval before Christmas--a prescient decision reflecting the reality of prenatal life one-and-a-half millennia before the biologic facts were fully understood.
-The first date can be chosen randomly as long as the second date is placed consistently in relation to it.
+As a practical matter the gestational symbolism is achieved even if the first date were chosen randomly as long as the second date is placed consistently in relation to it.
+We should also stop to consider the possibility of supernatural foresight in the early centuries of Christian history when the date to celebrate Christ’s conception and the date to celebrate His birth were wisely set a pregnancy-length interval apart--an amazingly prescient decision reflecting the reality of prenatal life one-and-a-half millennia before the biologic facts were fully understood.
 The symbolic pregnancy interval can also be seen in the Catholic Marian feast dates--the feast established in 1477 honoring the Virgin Mary’s conception (Dec.
 8) was set nine months before the feast day of her birth (Sept.
 8).
 It is the relationship between the two dates that is important.

 Keep in mind that both the Annunciation and Christmas are feasts of the Incarnation, but the Annunciation technically is the primary Incarnational feast, as revealed by its former Latin name “Festum Incarnationis” (a modern translation of which was used by Pope John Paul II in a March 25th papal blessing).
 Professor John Saward explains the relationship between the two feasts in the section titled “The Annunciation: The Feast of the Incarnation” (reprinted in an ALL article on cloning) from chapter one of his book “Redeemer in the Womb.”
 A correct appreciation and celebration of the Annunciation as the day of the Incarnation will deepen the understanding of the first Christmas as the occasion on which this awe-inspiring event was revealed to the world.
 Christmas has become so commercialized and secularized that Christians forced to fight for the display of a Nativity scene can be distracted from the Incarnational reality behind it.
 In remembering the birth of the baby Jesus in the manger, we must also reflect on the meaning of the Incarnation that was accomplished nine months before.
 Incarnation (the root of which means “to be made flesh”) clearly did not take place at the divine infant’s birth, but at His conception; and consider the simple, quiet and humble circumstances in which it took place--with no human witness besides Mary herself.
 As Br.
 Philip Anderson, Abbot of Our Lady of the Annunciation of Clear Creek Abbey so beautifully wrote, "in this Advent season, as we look forward to the great feast of Christmas, it is most appropriate that we humbly contemplate the mysterious nine month gestation of grace that began with Our Lady's fiat on the feast of the Annunciation" (Abbey mailing, Advent 2012).
 The Incarnation (God made man--the Word made flesh) is the most awesome event of history, yet all through Mary’s pregnancy the virginal conception of the Savior was a private mystery known on earth only to the Holy Family and those closest to them.
 This changed dramatically at Christ’s birth, when the good news of the Messiah’s coming was publicly and joyously proclaimed by angelic herald.
 Steve Ray in his "Footprints of God" series states: "It was at the Annunciation in Nazareth that God first took on human flesh in the womb of Mary…it was here in Bethlehem that he made his appearance as a helpless baby" (from Footprints of God, The Word Became Flesh, pt.
 1 of 4).
 The first Christmas in Bethlehem was not the beginning for Christ the Eternal Word whose divinity had no beginning and whose human life began nine months earlier in Nazareth.
 The reason Christmas is so important is because it was a new beginning for us--the day the Incarnation was revealed to the world--the first time we could see Him face to face--and this is how we can best understand and celebrate the feast of December 25th.
 [For ideas on how to promote awareness of the gestational link between Christmas and the Annunciation feast, please see Highlighting the Christmas Connection on our Ideas page.]